What is Hydrocephalus?

 Hydrocephalus present at birth, even if it surfaces later in life, is referred to as congenital hydrocephalus.
 It is caused by a complex interaction of genetic and environmental factors during fetal development.

 The most common causes of congenital hydrocephalus are:

 - Aqueductal stenosis

-Acquired hydrocephalus is the form of hydrocephalus that develops after birth.
-Both children and adults can be diagnosed with acquired hydrocephalus.
+Hydrocephalus that develops after birth is referred to as acquired hydrocephalus.
+Both children and adults can be diagnosed with it.
 The most common causes are:

 - Head injuries

 - Brain tumors

 - Meningitis (brain infection) or other infection of the brain or spinal cord